-Warriors become just the 5th team to start NBA playoffs 10-0
+Warriors Become Just The 5th Team To Start NBA Playoffs 10-0

 The Warriors aren’t getting caught up in talk about where they might rank in history if they continue this run.
 They say they’re focusing on continuing to get better and the next game against the San Antonio Spurs in the Western Conference finals.

-“We feel like we like our chances against anybody, no matter (who) is on the court,” Warriors forward Kevin Durant said Tuesday night after a 136-100 victory over the Spurs, who played without injured All-Star forward Kawhi Leonard.
+“We feel like we like our chances against anybody, no matter (who) is on the court,” Warriors forward Kevin Durant said Tuesday night over the Spurs, who played without injured All-Star forward Kawhi Leonard.
 “That’s the confidence we have.
 But we’ve got to be ready Game 3.
 We know they’re probably going to be full strength in Game 3 and ready to play us.

 Here’s a look at the other four teams that had the best starts in playoff history.